digicannon/asm2memcard/README.md

 Congratulations!
 You can now use Dolphin's memory card management tool to export a GCI file of your mod!
 Use a homebrew application such as GCMM to get this onto a real memory card.

+## Testing Codes
+If you are just testing your codes, disable the virtual memory card.
+This way you'll be able to use the output AR code to load name entry and test your codes without the above memory card process.

 ## Syntax
 Comments begin with `;` and end after a newline.
 Directives begin with `@`.